 9. ____________ represents the top stream line.

 b) Hydraulic gradient line

 d) Hydraulic seepage line

-Explanation: Phreatic line is also called as line of seepage or saturation line.
+Explanation: Phreatic line is also called a line of seepage or saturation line.
 The phreatic line represents the top streamline and hence helps us in drawing the flow net.

-10. The hydrostatic pressures on phreatic line is equal to____
+10. The hydrostatic pressures on phreatic line are equal to____

 Explanation: The hydrostatic pressure on phreatic line is equal to atmospheric pressure and hence equal to zero, the flow through the body of the dam below the phreatic line reduces the effective weight of the soil and thus reduces the shear strength of the soil.

 11. Expand MWL?

 c) Meagre water level

 d) Most wind level